Clinical adoption intelligence · UK & Europe

 • Economic case rebuild for procurement audience

-17 years of commercial leadership in medical devices across UK and European markets — sports medicine, hernia, gynaecology, neuromodulation, and cardiac implants.
-Director-level experience across direct sales and distributor models, from early market entry through to post-launch scale.
+17 years of director-level commercial experience in medical devices across UK and European markets.
+Sports medicine, hernia, gynaecology, neuromodulation, and cardiac implants.
+Inside the launches, the stalls, and the recoveries.

-The specific insight that drives Lumenara: most commercial strategies for MedTech are built by people who understand either the clinical environment or the commercial one.
+The core insight driving every engagement: most commercial strategies for MedTech are built by people who understand either the clinical environment or the commercial one.
 Rarely both.
 The gap between them is where products stall.

 Common questions